-Actors who played Sherlock Holmes and Dr. Watson
+The many actors who played Sherlock Holmes and Dr. Watson

 Here's a look at Reilly as Dr. Watson and Ferrell (wearing the famed deerstalker hat) as Sherlock Holmes as they'll appear in the 2018 comedy Holmes and Watson.

-In the modern-day BBC adaptation Sherlock, Benedict Cumberbatch portrays a tactless Sherlock Holmes and Martin Freeman plays his tolerant roommate Watson as they solve murders using their wits, and sometimes their smartphones.
+In the modern-day BBC adaptation Sherlock, Benedict Cumberbatch portrays a tactless Sherlock Holmes and Martin Freeman plays his tolerant roommate Watson as they solve murders using their wits, and sometimes their phones.
 The series spans four seasons and two specials from 2010 to 2017.

 In the CBS series Elementary, Jonny Lee Miller plays a disgraced Holmes who lives in present-day Brooklyn after a stint in rehab.
 He's assigned a sober companion to live with him: former surgeon Dr. Joan Watson, played by Lucy Liu.
 The two team up to help the New York Police Department solve unusual murder mysteries.
 (Disclosure: CBS is CNET's parent company.)